JPLMLIA/vercye_ops/docs/docs/Vercye/architecture.md

 ### 5. LAI Analysis
 - **Rule**: `lai_analysis`
-- Computes daily LAI stats for the cropland pixels per region (e.g., mean LAI).
+- Computes daily LAI stats for the cropland pixels per region (e.g., mean/median LAI).
 - Optimized with windowed reading for performance.

 ---

 ### 6. APSIM Simulation
 - **Rule**: `run_apsim`
-- Simulates many parameter combinations to model yield/LAI curves through APSIM.
+- Simulates many parameter(soil, farm management, etc) combinations to model yield/LAI curves through APSIM.
+- Apsim uses a `.apsimx` file from which all permutations of unkown parameters are derived.
+- For each region we inject a few different parameters into this file: The meteorological data, if present the sowing date.
+- The simulation daterange has to already be injected during pre-processing.
 - Supports both **Dockerized** and **local APSIM** installations depending on config parameter.

 ---